OUR PROGRAMS

 ALLIANCE CLUB (HELEN’S PLACE)

-A drop-in center that offers a safe environment, basic needs and counselling support for youth.
+A drop-in center that offers a safe environment, basic needs and support for youth.

 Meals